ihsanberahim/CursorDocs/laravel/docs.md

 $user->getOriginal(); // Array of original attributes...
 ```

-The `getChanges` method returns an array containing the attributes that changed when the model was last saved:
+The `getChanges` method returns an array containing the attributes that changed when the model was last saved, while the `getPrevious` method returns an array containing the original attribute values before the model was last saved:

 ```php
 $user = User::find(1);